-Once the QuickBooks software is installed, you will be taken to the Easy Step Interview, here you will be ask to add the basic information related to the company of yours along with the contact information, tax information (you have to add the ID number of tax) and legal organization, defining whether your firm is corporation or a sole proprietorship.
-Owner’s Account will be then created automatically by the QuickBooks program.
-This is called as Owner’s Equity.
+Once the QuickBooks software is installed, you will be taken to the Easy Step Interview, here you will be asked to add the basic information related to your company of yours along with the contact information, and tax information (you have to add the ID number of tax) and legal organization, defining whether your firm is a corporation or a sole proprietorship.
+The owner’s Account will be then created automatically by the QuickBooks program.
+This is called Owner’s Equity.

 Gathering the Details and Documents of the Initial Investment

-In this step, you have to ensure that you have all the details and documents that are related with the initial investment made in business.
+In this step, you have to ensure that you have all the details and documents that are related to the initial investment made in the business.

-This comprises of the canceled checks of the personal funds that were used for the loan documentation, which was taken to get the business started or the deposit slips showing the records of the deposits made in the account of business.
+This comprises the canceled checks of the personal funds that were used for the loan documentation, which was taken to get the business started, or the deposit slips showing the records of the deposits made in the account of the business.

 Entering the Owner’s capital depends upon the way you have received the funds, was it through the business capital loan or from the debt-free personal account.